JonathanOppenheimer/cs355-project/README.md

 ## Testing

 To test our solution, open two terminal windows.
 Run `python bob.py` first in one, and then `python alice.py` in the other.
 Our protocol will then be executed.
-Feel free to place around with the code segments available in [alices-code](./alices-code/) and [bobs-code](./bobs-code/).
+Feel free to play around with the code segments available in [alices-code](./alices-code/) and [bobs-code](./bobs-code/).

 ## Further information